Methi Matar Malai Recipe

 Ready methi matar malai.

-Methi leaves have a slight natural bitterness, but sometimes they are quite bitter and difficult to eat.
+Methi leaves have a slight natural bitterness, but sometimes, they are quite bitter and difficult to eat.
 In that case, mix the chopped methi leaves with 1 teaspoon salt and keep them aside for 10 minutes.
 The leaves will release some water.
-Squeeze the leaves and use them in the cooking.
-The bitterness will not be there anymore.
+Squeeze the leaves and use them in cooking.
+The bitterness will disappear.

 How to make vegan matar methi malai?

 You can skip heavy cream from the recipe to make a vegan version.
-Add extra cashew paste or coconut cream or coconut milk at the end to add creaminess.
+Add extra cashew paste, coconut cream, or coconut milk at the end to add creaminess.

 How to make methi malai matar without onion and garlic?